Final Fantasy: Reception

 Overall, the Final Fantasy series has been critically acclaimed and commercially successful, though each installment has seen different levels of success.
-The series has seen a steady increase in total sales; it sold 25 million units by 1999, and reached 100 million units in 2011.
-By March 2025, the series reached cumulative global physical and digital sales of 200 million units.
+The series has seen a steady increase in total sales; it sold 25 million units by 2000, and reached 100 million units in 2011.
+By March 2025, the series surpassed cumulative global physical and digital sales of 200 million units.